awesomemotive/sugarcalendar-core/readme.txt

 * Easily Set Event Start and End Time
 * A short code for showing the calendar of events
 * Events Archive, Listed by Date of Occurrence
+* Large and small calendar views
+* Event categories
+* Widgets for displaying calendars and event filters

 = Extended Features =

-A full version of this plugin with additional features is [available for purchase](https://sugarcalendar.com).
-It includes recurring events, large and small calendar views, event categories, widgets for displaying calendars and event filters, and more.
+The full version of this plugin is [available for purchase](https://sugarcalendar.com), and adds a simple recurring events feature.

 = Languages =

-Sugar Event Calendar Lite has been translated into:
+Sugar Calendar Lite has been translated into:

 * English
 * German